Outliers in Machine Learning

 How to Identify Outliers in Data?

-To identify these outliers we have to take two approaches in the frame.
+To identify outliers effectively, we can employ two approaches within the framework.

 How to Handle Outliers in Data?